AB 5/AB 2257: California’s Worker Classification Law

 C. The person is customarily engaged in an independently established trade, occupation, or business of the same nature as that involved in the work performed.

 AB 5 purports to apply across industries to all workers in California.
-But apart from the legal issue of whether the California legislature can regulate workers, AB 5 and AB 2257 contain numerous general and industry-specific exceptions.
+However, apart from the legal issue of whether the California legislature can regulate workers, AB 5 and AB 2257 contain numerous general and industry-specific exceptions.

 For parties who fall under one of the AB 5 exceptions, the law classifies workers by applying the long-established multi-factor test recognized in the caselaw, S.G.
 Borello & Sons v.
 Department of Industrial Relations, 48 Cal.3d 341 (1989) (Borello).
 Unlike the ABC test, the Borello test does not presume a worker to be an employee or an independent contractor.
 Instead, worker classification requires an examination of 11 factors related to the manner and extent of the hiring company’s control over the worker.
 This test is viewed by many as a more accurate reflection of the traditional distinctions between employees and independent contractors.